astravant/digitalgarden/_notes/daily-notes.md

 # November 8, 2020

-- come up with more ideas and theories
+- Come up with more ideas and theories
 	- alternatives to current political, economic, and social structures
 	- economic theory that doesn't capitalize every thing and idea
-	- poitical stucture where groups are in charge (is this possible?)
+	- poitical stucture where groups are in charge

 # November 3, 2020